MiStImm: a simulation tool to compare classical nonsef-centered immune models with a novel self-centered model: Description of the MiStImm computational model

-When a \emph{regulatory} Th cell (degree of maturity is 2) bounds with intermediate affinity an MHCII+peptide complex which has state ``non-activated'' (see below), then with high confidence it means that the peptide is a \emph{self-peptide}.
+\paragraph*{Self-nonself discrimination} It is important that in the ERS model, self-nonself discrimination is solved by the \emph{complete repertoire of Threg cells}.
+When a \emph{regulatory} Th cell (degree of maturity is 2) bounds with intermediate affinity a B cell's MHCII+peptide complex which has state ``non-activated'', then with high confidence it means that the peptide is a \emph{self-peptide}.
 This contact initiates a \emph{division of weak kind} for both this regulatory Th cell and the attached B cell.
 This weak division helps to stabilize this interaction among three partners: self-cells, B cells that can react to self, and regulatory Th cells that can attach to this self-peptide with intermediate affinity.
-It is also important that B cells that can process self antigens cannot start a intermediate or strong division process.
-This is an important \emph{inhibitory effect} of regulatory Th cells.
-For, such B cells that react to self are in a state of ``non-activated'' permanently with large probability.
+It is important that B cells that can contact Threg cells with all their MHCII-peptide complexes cannot start an intermediate or strong division process.
+It gives the important \emph{inhibitory effect} of Threg cells.
+This way, B cells that react to self are in a state of ``non-activated'' permanently with large probability.

-When a Th cell that has already went through the thymus, but it is not a regulatory Th cell (thus its degree of maturity is 1), obtains interleukin of type 1 then it may begin a non-specific \emph{division of intermediate kind} and may start to secrete interleukin of type 2 to start \emph{division of intermediate kind of activated B cells}.
+When a Th cell that has already went through the thymus, obtains danger signal then it may begin a non-specific \emph{division of intermediate kind} and may start to secrete interleukins to start \emph{division of intermediate kind of activated B cells}.